RichardOtter/RichardOtter.github.io/RM Tables/ChildTable.md

 Proof- Note that there is a separate proof value for father & mother

+Complaint
 CitationLinkTable not allowed to link to ChildTable record, but that is where evidence for a connection should go.
 It already has proof values for mother father, so citations should back it up.

 ### Traversing the tree

-ChildTable is a link table between Family and person not really because ChildTable has PersonID. so no need to use the Person Table directly ChildTable is a link table between FamilyTable and itself (ft)
+ChildTable is a link table between Family and Person not really because ChildTable has PersonID. so no need to use the Person Table directly ChildTable is a link table between FamilyTable and itself (ft)

-How to link parents and offspring- general question
+How to link parents and offspring

-Don't just use person table and family table.
+I the person was linked directly to his parents (the family object) then there would not be an opportunity to allow mulitple sets of parents - Birth, adopted, alternate possiblie Birth parents, etc.

-That would limit each person to just one family. (set of parents) Actual method allows multiple families for a person. e.g. birth & adopted families
+Actual method allows multiple families for a person.
-&    OK multiple families of the same type, say 2 candidate for birth father.
+Person-1   <== ChildLink-1 ==> Family-1
+Person-1   <== ChildLink-2 ==> Family-1

 A single Person can point to multiple ChildTable entries.
 PersonTable.PersonID => ChildTable.ChildID *1) and  ChildTable.ChildID *2)